 John Andrew's compositions are investigations of social relationships.
 For John Andrew, the social is not simply restricted to the living or the human, but rather looks across time, and looks to connect us to other species and beings.
-His projects bring him into contact with such diverse mediums and materials as codfish, broken tape machines, German baroque literature, and hands.
+His projects bring us into contact with such diverse mediums and bodies as codfish, broken tape machines, German baroque literature, and hands.
 John Andrew often participates in the performance of his own work, and these works often include improvisation and chance elements.
-This might imply that the relationships articulated through the works exist and continue outside of indivual performances, as opposed to the idea that the work is closed, and ceases to develop as a living entity, upon its completion.

-Apart from double bass works, John Andrew Works primarily with opera.
+John Andrew works often with opera.
 Opera for John Andrew offers a format to explore the theater of history, which includes history as a system of signs and objects, a completely external humanity which tends towards the utopian directed towards the living & history as a phantasmagoria of human desires projected onto the dead.
 John Andrew's work problematizes our engagement with historical material and forms: not only musical forms, but also larger aesthetic forms such as the archive and the museum.

-John Andrew has completed 3 operas and is currently completing a commission from The Norwegian National Opera.
-Two of the completed works are collaborations with author Finn Iunker, and John Andrew is currently writing an opera about the Paris Commune with Iunker, and composer Bernhard Bornstein.
+John Andrew has completed 3 operas and is currently finishing a commission from The Norwegian National Opera.
+Two operas are collaborations with author Finn Iunker, and John Andrew is currently writing an opera about the Paris Commune with Iunker, and composer Bernhard Bornstein.
 Excerpts of this work have been shown at Brecht Tage 2021.